60dimension/IELTS-Vocabularies/Vocabulary03.md

 You can enjoy a quick snack while your children cavort in the sand.

-He was interned as an enemy alien at the outbreak of the Second world war.
+He was interned as an enemy alien at the outbreak of the Second World War.

 Polls have charted growing disillusionment with the campaign.